Our community is of the utmost important to us, as without it, this blog would just be empty words.

-Here at Technology Bloggers we believe in fair and honest practise, therefore we take your privacy and security seriously.
-We are human, and we respect that you are too.
+Here at Technology Bloggers we believe in fair and honest practise.
+We take your privacy and security very seriously.
+We are human and respect that you are too.

 This page details how Technology Bloggers tries to ensure your privacy, security and experience are always maximised.

-Technology Bloggers is a community blog, therefore we are built on democracy.
-Should any user have any questions, or believe that amendments need to be made to our policies, they should contact the admin team.
+Should you have any questions or feel that amendments need to be made to our policies, please contact us.

 Content